ApeWorX/ape/docs/userguides/projects.md

 # Developing Projects with Ape

-Use `ape` to create blockchain projects.
+Use `ape init` to create your project.
 A common project structure looks like this:

 ```
 project                             # The root project directory